Scam Interceptors

 Scam Interceptors is a British factual television programme about Internet fraud.
 Inspired by a 2020 episode of Panorama featuring ethical hacker Jim Browning, the programme shows a television team (including presenters Rav Wilding and Nick Stapleton, Browning and others) as they monitor and intervene in scams in progress.
 The programme has a greater focus on the victims and preventing actual live scams taking place than the Panorama episode.
 The show is filmed mostly inside the BBC Pacific Quay studios in Glasgow.

 Format

-In the programme, the television team sends calls and texts to victims to alert them to scams as they are occurring.
+In the programme, the television team finds telephone scams that are in progress, and sends calls and texts to victims to alert them.
 The first series of Scam Interceptors featured Crimewatch-style additional content, and revealed that most fraud in the United Kingdom was perpetrated from industrial-scale scamming call centres in Asia.
 The second series, released in 2023, also identifies individuals involved in scamming.

 Awards

 Scam Interceptors was nominated for a BAFTA Award for best daytime show in 2023.
 A repeat of series one was aired during primetime.

 In May 2024, Scam Interceptors won the Daytime award for best daytime series at the 2024 British Academy Television Awards.

+Scam Interceptors won a BAFTA Television Award for best daytime show in 2026.